-(2) Certain loans have extension options from original maturity date.

-(3) "P" = prime rate; "PIK" = paid in kind interest.

-(4) P&I = principal and interest.
+- (2) Certain loans have extension options from original maturity date. - (3) Total Commitment excludes future amounts to be advanced at sole discretion of the lender. - (4) "P" = prime rate and depicts floating rate loans that pay interest at the prime rate plus a specific percentage; "PIK" = paid in kind interest. - (5) P&I = principal and interest.
 I/O = interest only.
-P&I loans may include interest only periods for a portion of the loan term.

-(5) Includes OID, unused fees, and exit fees, but assumes no prepayment penalties or early payoffs.

-- (6) Subject to prime rate floor of 3.25%. - (7) Subject to prime rate floor of 5.50%. - (8) The aggregate loan commitment to Loan #1 includes a \$4.05 million initial advance which has an interest rate of 15.25% and a second advance of \$21.0 million which has an interest rate of 9.75%.
-The statistics presented reflect the weighted average of the terms under both advances for the total aggregate loan commitment. - (9) On July 8, 2021, we received proceeds of approximately \$602,000 attributable to the full prepayment of Loan #11, which included a full recovery of the outstanding principal along with the applicable prepayment and exit fees pursuant to the loan agreement.
+P&I loans may include interest only periods for a portion of the loan term. - (6) Includes PIK interest, OID, amortization, unused fees, and exit fees, but assumes no prepayment penalties or early payoffs. - (7) Subject to prime rate floor of 3.25%. - (8) The aggregate loan commitment to Loan #1 includes a \$4.05 million initial advance which has an interest rate of 15.25% and a second advance of \$21.0 million which has an interest rate of 9.75%.
+The statistics presented reflect the weighted average of the terms under both advances for the total aggregate loan commitment. - (9) The aggregate loan commitment to Loan #4 includes a \$5.98 million initial advance which has an interest rate of P + 10.00% and a second advance of \$4.0 million which has an interest rate of P + 10.00%.